Are Language Models Sensitive to Morally Irrelevant Distractors?: Discussion

+Philosophical debates over situationism further offer useful resources for interpreting our results.
+Some philosophers have responded to situationism by arguing that situationist evidence merely shows that virtuous personality traits are \textit{rare}, not that personality traits fail to explain behavior altogether.
+According to this interpretation, virtue is a specialized skill that must be carefully cultivated over time, so it is plausible that most people do not possess fully cultivated virtue \cite{lott2014rarityofvirtue}.
 One explanation for our findings could therefore be that displays of moral behavior in the face of adverse conditions are relatively rare in LLM pre-training data.
-For instance, it is reasonable to expect that narratives of negative experiences may frequently be used as justification to excuse immoral behavior.
-Indeed, in reasoning traces during ablation experiments, Qwen3-4B explicitly frames its evaluation of the scenario through the lens of what someone is likely to do given the experience of the distractor: ``\textit{The user's previous experience with the roommate might influence their decision.
-The roommate is described as not valuing cleanliness, so maybe the user is in a bad mood or has a negative attitude towards such situations.}'' This interpretation of our results illuminates a further tension between LLM pre-training and alignment objectives: \textbf{if ethical behavior is relatively rare, then training LLMs to output probable responses will trade off with training LLMs to exhibit that ethical behavior}.
+For instance, narratives of negative experiences may frequently be used as justification to excuse immoral behavior.
+Moreover, as discussed in \autoref{sec:ablation-results}, reasoning traces reveal that LLMs frame moral decisions in terms of what someone is \textit{likely} to do in the given situation.
+This interpretation of our results illuminates a potential tension between LLM pre-training and alignment objectives: \textbf{if ethical behavior is relatively rare, then training LLMs to output probable responses will trade off with training LLMs to exhibit that ethical behavior}.